+Narrative Information-DA-400

+Division of the Budget Agency: Kansas Department of Commerce

+State of Kansas Program: International Trade Division

+September 8, 2021

+Mr. Adam Proffitt, Director

+Division of the Budget

+900 SW Jackson, Suite 504-N

+Landon State Office Building

+Topeka, Kansas 66612

+Dear Mr. Proffitt:

-Narrative Information-DA-400 Division of the Budget Agency: Kansas Department of Commerce Program: Trade Development Division State of Kansas September 8, 2018 Mr. Larry Campbell, Director Division of the Budget 900 SW Jackson, Suite 504-N Landon State Office Building Topeka, Kansas 66612 Dear Mr. Campbell: As Interim Secretary of the Department of Commerce, I hereby submit for your consideration the Fiscal Year 2020 budget document for the Department.
-It has been prepared in accordance with the instructions transmitted with your letter of July 14, 2018.
-To the best of my knowledge and belief, the information and explanation included in this budget request are correct and complete.
-As always, my staff and I are prepared to provide any additional information which you or our budget analyst may require.
+Year 2023 budget document for the Department.
+1 erce, I hereby submit for your consideration the Fiscal It has been prepared in accordance with the instruction to be best of my knowledge and belief, the information and rect and complete.

+As always, my staff and I are prepared to budget analyst may require. provide any additional information which you or our

 Sincerely,